Sansao77/Sansao77/README.md

 -->
 - 👋 Hi, I'm @Sansao77
 - 🎓 Currently I'm a student from the Pernambuco Polytechnic School [(POLI/UPE)](https://www.instagram.com/poli_upe/) in Brazil
-- 🌱 In the moment, I'm studying Front-End development in the [Softex](https://github.com/GabPSant/Softex)
+- 🌱 In the moment, I have more knowlegde as a Front-End developer (HTML+CSS+JS, ReactJS, NextJS).
 - 📫 You can reach by the email: gabrielp_santos@hotmail.com

 ## 💾 My Skills/ Tech Stack